 Trauma 101 training focuses on understanding how trauma impacts the body and the brain, how people adapt to trauma, and what we can do as providers, caregivers and community members to support recovery and resiliency.
 The Trauma 101 training is not a training on a specific type of intervention, but is focused on how we can use a better understanding of trauma to be trauma-informed.

 Course options include a half day webinar or full day in-person training.
-CEU hours may be considered for Licensed Professional Counselors and Licensed Clinical Social Workers.
+CEU hours have been approved for State of Alaska Licensed Professional Counselors through October 2021.
+CEU hours for State of Alaska Licensed Clinical Social Workers have been approved through June 2020.
 Trauma 101 courses are taught by licensed clinicians at the Alaska Child Trauma Center.

 Alaska Advanced Trauma Training Institute